Code-Institute-Submissions/ale-aparicio-Quizos_janResub/README.md

 # Issues and Bugs
 The developer encountered a number of issues during the development of the application, with the most important ones listed below.

 * **Important** Since this project has been resubmitted a lingering problem across all 3 of the developer's Mile Stone Projects has been overlooked and only was only noticed during the third project.
 The commits on the project have been done in an unorthodox way causing the commits to all display "add" instead of the expected commit messages.
+The developer would use the side console (**Source Control**) in order to make commits and was doing so under the assumption that it was only used to save the work and not knowing what it really did.
+What it really does is a quick way to commit progress without the need to use the console.

 * The login and sign up pop up on the categories window has an issue that causes it to display behind the categories banner, the developer tried fixing said issue but was unable to fix it as every attempt would deform, or render the banner useless.